-Advanced Courses
+College Prep/Advanced Courses

-Advanced courses were created to challenge the thinking and extend the potential of our high achieving students.
-Potential advanced courses are Pre-Algebra, Algebra, Advanced Art and Advanced Language Arts.
-Students are placed in these classes based on ability.
-Student grades in previous school years and standardized test scores carry the most weight when considering enrollment into an advanced class.
+College Prep/Advanced courses were created to challenge the thinking and extend the potential of our high achieving students.
+Grades in previous school years and standardized test scores carry the most weight when considering enrollment into a College Prep/Advanced class.
+Teacher recommendation and input is a valued part of the placement of students into the advanced classes.
 To a lesser degree, student attendance will be taken into consideration.
 In the cases of limited space, student behavior may be taken into consideration.
-Once enrolled into the advanced course, the student is expected to behave in a manner that is conducive to the highest level of achievement and respectful to those with the shared vision.
+Once enrolled into the College Prep/Advanced course, the student is expected to behave in a manner that is conducive to the highest level of achievement and respectful to those with the shared vision.
 Failure to maintain that level of respect could result in the removal from the advanced course.